MadaraUchiha-314/blog/blogs/fun/NTC/README.md

 # Non-Turning Computation ?
 Whats 19*91 ?
 Anyone who knows a bit about multiplication can tell that its 1729 (this also happens to be the [Hardy-Ramanujan number]).
 We humans do a lot of such computations every day.
-> 50% discount on orders above 300 on Zomato.
+> 50% discount on rides above 300 on Uber.

 Our brain is wired to compute the price of an item listed with the given constraint and find out the best choice.